Skip to content

 Features overview

-• Log streaming with the -P flag that disables the pager.
+• Log Streaming Mode: Enable log streaming with the -P flag, which disables the pager.

-• Log record filtering by field key/value pairs with the -f option with support for hierarchical keys.
+• Field-Based Filtering: Filter log records by key/value pairs using the -f option, with support for hierarchical keys.

-• Quick and easy filtering by level with the -l option.
+• Level Filtering: Easily filter logs by level with the -l option.

-• Quick and easy filtering by timestamp range using the --since and --until options and intuitive formats:
+• Timestamp Range Filtering: Filter logs by timestamp range using the --since and --until options with intuitive formats:

 • RFC-3339 timestamp format.

-• Current configured timestamp output format with the -t option or environment variable.
+• Current configured timestamp output format (via the -t option or environment variable).

-• Human friendly shortcuts like today, yesterday, friday or relative offsets like -3h or -14d.
+• User-friendly shortcuts like today, yesterday, friday, or relative offsets such as -3h or -14d.

-• Hide empty fields with the -e flag.
+• Empty Field Hiding: Automatically hide empty fields with the -e flag.

-• Lightning fast message sorting with automatic indexing for local files using the -s flag.
+• High-Speed Message Sorting: Achieve lightning-fast message sorting with automatic indexing via the -s flag.

-• Works fast with hundreds of local files containing hundreds of gigabytes of data.
+• Efficiently handles hundreds of local files totaling hundreds of gigabytes.

-• Reindexes large, growing files at lightning speed, skipping unmodified blocks, ~10 GiB/s.
+• Reindexes large, growing files at speeds up to roughly 10 GiB/s by skipping unmodified blocks.

-• Displays timestamps in UTC by default and supports easy timezone switching with the -Z option and the -L flag for a local timezone.
+• Timezone Flexibility: Displays timestamps in UTC by default while allowing effortless timezone switching with the -Z option or local timezone adjustments using the -L flag.

-• Customizable via configuration file and environment variables, supports easy theme switching and custom themes.
+• Customizability and Themes: Fully customizable through configuration files and environment variables, with support for easy theme switching and custom themes.

 Performance comparison chart